Learn How to Download & Unzip SVG Files!

-Note that double-clicking will not work to open SVG files unless you have specified which program you want your computer to associate SVGs with.
+Note that double-clicking will not work to open SVG files unless you specify which program you want your computer to associate SVGs with.

 See one of the articles below to learn how to open SVG files in your cutting software:

 - How to Upload SVG Files to Cricut Design Space